coolsyn2000/coolsyn2000.github.io/_pages/about.md

 [**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=iG1k-ecAAAAJ&citation_for_view=iG1k-ecAAAAJ:UeHWp8X0CEIC) <strong><span class='show_paper_citations' data='iG1k-ecAAAAJ:UeHWp8X0CEIC'></span></strong>
 - Here, we demonstrate a non-invasive multispectral scattering imaging method via optical transfer function (OTF) retrieval.
 The method uses multi-frame speckles to non-invasively retrieve the OTF of imaging system.
-- Similar to the spectral filter property of PSF in the space domain, OTF at different wavelengths can be employed to filter and reconstruct the multispectral information of mixed speckle in the frequency domain.
 - Our method overcomes the need for invasive measurements and is applicable to a wide range of scenarios for static and dynamic objects, providing a new approach to multispectral imaging.
 </div>
 </div>